top of page

 Prosody in under-researched languages

-For a variety of reasons such as its suprasegmental nature, prosody presents a challenge for linguistic analysis and is comparatively neglected in language description, resulting in prosodic types like "non-stress" languages being potentially under-describedI am interested in refining prosodic typology, for instance by clarifying the prosodic status of languages that may lack word stress.
+Prosody can present a particular challenge for linguistic analysis and is comparatively neglected in language description.
+This has resulted in prosodic types like ‘‘non-stress’’ languages being potentially under-described.
+I am interested in refining prosodic typology, for instance by clarifying the prosodic status of languages that may lack word stress.
 As part of this work I have developed an ongoing research project to analyze word- and phrase-level prosody in Amharic (አማርኛ), a South Semitic language of Ethiopia.

-There are varied claims about Amharic prosody, including that the language may lack word stress.
-I have carried out fieldwork studies in Ethiopia and have worked with communities in Massachusetts to explore questions relating to stress, intonation, and prosodic prominence in Amharic, presenting this work at various conferences and venues.
-A synthesis of my Amharic work up to 2024 can be found in Kellogg & Barnes (2024)
+I have carried out fieldwork studies in Ethiopia and worked with diaspora communities to explore questions relating to stress, intonation, and prosodic prominence in Amharic.
+Examples of this work can be found in Kellogg & Barnes (2026)Kellogg & Barnes (accepted), and Kellogg & Melaku (under review).

 56th Annual Conference on African Linguistics (ACAL 56) in Minneapolis, 2025